robert-nasyrov/linkedin-poster/README.md

 ## Context injection

-A living profile document (`robert_context.md`) is injected into the system prompt, giving Claude full context about the author's background, projects, tone, and current priorities.
+A living profile document is injected into the system prompt, giving Claude full context about the author's background, projects, tone, and current priorities.
 This ensures posts feel authentic rather than generic.
+The context file is excluded from the repo for privacy.